Hawthorne001/dynamics365smb-docs/business-central/admin-outlook.md

    The **Configure Outlook** page opens to display the steps you need to complete to install the add-in.
 1. Select the **Download Add-in** button or **Download the add-in files to your device** link to save a file named *OutlookAddins.zip* on your device.
 You should find the file at the top of the browser.
 1. Go the folder where the OutlookAddins.zip was downloaded, and extract the **Contact Insights.xml** and **Document View.xml** files from the .zip to a folder of your choice.
-Learn how to extract files in [Zip and Unzip files and folders](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-8d28fa72-f2f9-712f-67df-f80cf89fd4e5).
+Learn more about extracting files in [Zip and Unzip files and folders](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-8d28fa72-f2f9-712f-67df-f80cf89fd4e5).
 1. In your browser, visit [https://aka.ms/olksideload](https://aka.ms/olksideload).

    This link opens Outlook on the web, and then loads the **Add-Ins for Outlook** dialog.